 Each weekday, TheStreet.com Ratings compiles a list of the top five stocks in five categories -- fast-growth, all-around value, large-cap, mid-cap and small-cap -- and publishes these lists in the

+A buy since May 2005, Waste Industries USA ( WWIN) tops this week's list.
+The company provides solid waste collection, transfer, disposal and recycling services to commercial, industrial and residential customers in six states in the Southeast.
 It demonstrates improved operating margins due to pricing initiatives, higher productivity gains and increased internalization of waste into its landfills.
 The company also completed acquisitions in South Carolina and Georgia that will boost hauling revenue and strengthen its routes in desired markets.

 Multi-Color Corp. ( LABL) supplies decorative labels and packaging services to consumer product and food and beverage companies, retailers and container manufacturers.
 The company has been rated a buy since February 2006.
 Multi-Color displays significantly increased net income and notable stock price appreciation with good potential for further growth.
 The market expects EPS growth in Multi-Color's fiscal 2007.
 These strengths outweigh the company's low profit margins.

 Rated a buy since May 2006, Chesapeake Utilities ( CPK) distributes, transmits and markets natural gas.
 The company's revenue growth has outpaced that of the industry, and net income growth has exceeded both that of its industry and the S&P 500.
 Though the stock has risen over the past year, with investors rewarding the company's earnings growth and other positive factors, the stock still presents considerable upside potential.
 These strengths outweigh the company's somewhat disappointing return on equity.